 In 1991, the NRABC succeeded in attracting a, almost $2 million facility for bison processing, actually the first bison processing plant in America.
 The facility is solely set up for processing bison.
 Since those days, the NRABC has set up and maintained a revolving loan and grant fund to assist many start-up businesses, particularly micro-businesses whose primary owners did not have access to traditional financing.

 The NRABC additionally keeps in close contacts with other business developing agencies to provide support with business planning, marketing assistance, and finance options to local and regional businesses.
-A well-educated workforce is crucial for the region’s development so we also actively support adult education initiatives and facilities that provide high school equivalency (GED) instruction, such as BestGEDClasses’ online instructions.
+A well-educated workforce is crucial for the region’s development so the NRABC also actively supports adult education initiatives and facilities that provide high school equivalency (GED) instruction, such as BestGEDClasses’ online instructions.